Skip to main content

 • "column"

-• Retrieving: There is no special rules for defining a retrieval API for sort settings.
-Any API Call with a method type GET will be available to choose from dropdown in property panel.
-There is only one additional step when choosing a datasource and that is to bind the return properties you defined in API Call to the order and column properties that form renderer can then use to apply the sort to the form.
-Sort persistence retrieve datasource bind
+• Retrieving: There are no special rules for defining a retrieval API for sort settings.
+Any API call with a GET method type can be selected from the dropdown in the property panel.
+There is only one additional step when selecting a datasource, and that is to bind the return properties (ASC/DESC and column number) you defined in the API call to the order and column properties, which the form renderer can then use to apply the sort to the form.

 Stacked List